 What is the area of this rectangle?

 All we need for the area of a rectangle is the length and the width.
 Here, we have the width, but we're missing the length.
-The diagonal of the rectangle is given, and it forms a right triangle with one width and length of the rectangle.
+Bummer.
+But we do know the diagonal of the rectangle, and it forms a right triangle with one width and length of the rectangle.

-We've talked about triangles (and especially right triangles) enough to spot the Pythagorean theorem from a mile away.
-In this particular case, though, we know that a = 5, b = l, and c = 13.
+We've talked about triangles (and especially right triangles) enough to spot the Pythagorean Theorem from a mile away.
+In this particular case, we know that a = 5, b = l, and c = 13.

 a2 + b2 = c2